 Proform Pro 9.9 Elliptical – A Good Buy For You?

-The Pro series are premium ellipticals with heavier flywheels for added stability, more resistance levels and power incline for added workout challenge.
+The Pro series are premium ellipticals with heavier flywheels for added stability and more resistance levels for added workout challenge.

 The Proform Pro 9.9 elliptical also comes with one of the largest strides Proform makes – a full 21 inches.